cxn03651/write_xlsx/conditional_formatting.md

 ["Cell notation"](worksheet.html#cell-notation)
 for more information.

-Using A1 style notation is is also possible to specify non-contiguous ranges, separated by a comma.
+Using A1 style notation is also possible to specify non-contiguous ranges, separated by a comma.
 For example:

     worksheet.conditional_formatting('A1:D5,A8:D12', {...})